• Skip to primary navigation

 A great alternative to rose water in this ater recipe is lemon juice.
 The lemon juice will give off a citrus essence as opposed to a flower essence that the rose water will give.
 But the important thing about the lemon juice is that it will stabilize the simple syrup so that it will not clump together.
 I personally like the taste of the lemon juice, as opposed to the rose water as well.

 If you want to use rose water, you do well.
-That is the traditional way of making this Lebanese simple syrup and you can find some here:
+That is the traditional way of making this Lebanese simple syrup.

 Make sure to buy food grade rose water like in the link above.
 If you go elsewhere, rose water for beauty products are very popular, but that is not the correct kind of rose water for baking.
 Please purchase through the link above at The Spice House, to get good quality, food grade rose water.